After the Foreclosure Process

 Deficiency Judgment Following a Foreclosure Sale

-When a lender forecloses on a mortgage, the total debt owed by the borrower to the lender frequently exceeds the foreclosure sale price.
+When a lender forecloses on a property, the total debt owed by the borrower to the lender frequently exceeds the foreclosure sale price.
 The difference between the sale price and the total debt is called a “deficiency.”

 Example: Say the total debt owed (including principal, interest, escrow advances, late and attorney fees) is $200,000, but the home only sells for $150,000 at the foreclosure sale.
 The deficiency is $50,000.